 If a character can't complete their action for that turn, the BP they spent gets returned back to them.

 Should you target any of the endings, the game will always return to a point where you can choose to do any of them again without locking you out.
 Furthermore, not only do you get to keep your equipment after every final dungeon, but the fact that New Game+ isn't unlocked until you get the Golden Ending is a subtle hint for those avoiding spoilers that there are multiple endings.

 Every dungeon, and even the seal on De Rosso's door (assuming you already did the sidequest), will already be completed once you arrive in a new world.
 It doesn't make a lick of sense, but considering the alternative, it's doubtful anyone will complain.

 The Bravely Second feature is powered by Sleep Points, and one way to accumulate them is to put the 3DS in sleep mode.

-Norende rebuilding also takes long periods of game time; it doesn't count real world time but does count time while the 3DS is in sleep mode.
+Norende rebuilding also takes long periods of game time, though it does count time while actively playing as well as time while the 3DS is in sleep mode.